 Let’s get this activity - the one that sets unrealistic expectations on the little ones for life - out of the way first.
 With any luck, it won’t make an indelible stain on their little psyches.
 Don't worry, this isn't as boring as it sounds: many parts of Oxford University were used as Harry Potter filming locations, making this a great option when looking for things to do in Oxford with kids.
 The Oxford University and City Walking Tour will amaze your little ones by giving them behind-the-scenes insight into the wizarding world.
 You’ll also get to see some of the historic architecture, with highlights including the Bodleian Library and the Bridge of Sighs.
 Walk across the latter and sigh really loudly to annoy the students passing through.
 Check out the Sheldonian Theatre and the Radcliffe Camera, among the many iconic attractions at the university.

 Walk around the rest of the city and go shopping

-Children will (probably) love the Story Museum, with its immersive displays that celebrate and showcase stories of all kinds.
+Children will love the Story Museum, with its immersive displays that celebrate and showcase stories of all kinds, so this is definitely one of the best things to do in Oxford with kids.
 It has all manner of workshops and interactive exhibits, as well as readings from children’s book authors and stages set up to tell stories through design and pictures.

 For something more park-like, watch a game of cricket in the Oxford University Parks or travel to the Port Meadow, where you could set up a picnic on the lawn beside the lake.
 Head into the countryside and clamber up and down the hills of the Shotover Country Park.
 The kids will love the Oxford Wet n Wild in Berinsfield, comprising an inflatable obstacle course with trampolines and slides.